Eschatologue/CM_wiki/docs/spells/description/additional/dunamancy.md

 **Components:** V, S
 **Duration:** 8 hours

 You touch a willing creature.
-For the duration, the target can add **1d8** to its initiative rolls.
+For the duration, the target can add **1d8** to its Initiative rolls.

 ---